 4. Vendor management

 One vendor for everything.
-With cloud communications, a vendor manages communication systems off-site, and IT departments are freed up to focus on other high-priority issues.
+With cloud communications, an IT Support vendor manages communication systems off-site, and IT departments are freed up to focus on other high-priority issues.
 (Let IT get back to that email fix!)

 Instant updates.
 With cloud communications, service is outsourced, and upgrades are deployed through automatic software updates.
 This allows organizations to stay focused on their business and leave the upgrades to the cloud communications vendor.
 With cases such as the iCloud breach in 2014, businesses are pretty worried about how secure their data will be when using one of the many cloud-based services.
 However, with the rise of cloud security solutions, many businesses are starting to see the benefits of cloud technology as they no longer have to worry about the security of their data.
 Why not tryThe Final Steps and the services that they offer.